 - Play Audiometry: a subjective test, done for children whose responses can be conditioned and facilitated by the use of toys.

-- Visual Reinforcement Audiometry: a subjective test, done for children 2 years and above and uses the principle of reinforcement to elicit a response.
+- Visual Reinforcement Audiometry: a subjective test, done for children 6 months onwards and uses the principle of reinforcement to elicit a response.

 - Speech Audiometry: a subjective test to understand perception of speech.